You can also find out about residents parking zonesparking permits and parking fines.

-What is a parking restriction?
+What is parking restriction

-It’s something that stops, or limits, parking or waiting.
+Parking restriction is something that stops, or limits, parking or waiting.
 Road markings or signs tell you about parking restrictions.
 Here are some examples of parking restrictions in Portsmouth:

 • double or single yellow lines